ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. Validates if the Age of the individual is greater than or equal to the Age in the i/p parameter
 5. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
 6. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->age”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->age, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
-7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’.
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **D. Match Name of the individual in the database so that the individual is authenticated**